openclimatefix/PVItaly/progress/SV_pilot.md

 We divided the data into 2021 and 2022.
 We trained our models using 2021, and then validated our results on 2022.
 Note that during validation we only use a random subset of 2022, rather than the whole year.
+For inference we used the entire dataset from 2022.

 Training our models took approximately 1 hour.